 IMDB Rating: 7.5 out of 10

 Straw Dogs is one of the most gratifying revenge tales of them all.
 The movie revolves around a young American that moves to England to live with his wife, who find themselves at the vicious end of torment by a group of locals (one of which is an ex-boyfriend of the wife).
-It involves a couple controversial rape scenes, and a husband’s repressed rage that leads to the violent revenge while he defends his home.
+It involves a couple of controversial rape scenes and a husband’s repressed rage that leads to the violent revenge while he defends his home.

 Release Date: August 24, 1990